Broken Bones, Lingerie and the Syrian Desert

 About the author:

-Alister Hodge is a Sydney based author, writing within the genres of horror, science fiction and young adult.
+Alister Hodge is a Sydney based author, writing within the genres of fantasy, horror and science fiction.
 He is also an Emergency Nurse Practitioner.
 As a mental break from providing healthcare in a busy Emergency Department, Alister leaves behind the everyday traumas and horror of the real world, by creating new ones for post-apocalyptic and dystopian landscapes.